 - using a chip breaking geometry for high feeds needed to prevent built-up edges, especially in stainless and heat resistant alloys

 Chip hammering is a phenomenon caused by chip curling back and hitting the unused part of a cutting edge.
 Breakage of a cutting edge (or part of a cutting edge) that is not in cut will be the result.
 The risk that this happens is greater with operations involving high feeds and deep depths of cut combinations.

-Any overview of basic wear patterns must also include cutting edge breakage.
-Catastrophic breakage of the cutting edge is not a wear pattern but an unwanted and dangerous phenomenon caused by using tools incorrectly.
+Any overview of basic tool wear patterns must also include cutting edge breakage, although breakage itself is not considered a wear pattern.
+Catastrophic breakage of the cutting edge is not a tool wear pattern, but an unwanted and dangerous phenomenon caused by using tools incorrectly.
 When a cutting edge breaks, it means that the selection of the cutting conditions was such that the mechanical loads acting on the cutting edge are so great that the they cannot withstand them.

 Wear descriptions concentrate on the visual aspect of tool wear.
 In addition to that, there are other phenomena that can be observed when the cutting edge is wearing.
 These can indicate that the tool is wearing out and is perhaps ready to be replaced.